Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Interaction Effects at Integer Fillings

 \subsubsection{Comparison to numerics and experiments}

 The main conclusion of our argument is the existence of a large number low-lying insulating states at integer filling $\nu$ which can be thought of as generalized quantum Hall ferromagnets obtained by filling $4 + \nu$ of the $C = \pm 1$ bands shown in Fig.~\ref{fig:SpinfulTunneling}.
-The energy splitting between these states is relatively small $\lesssim$ 1 meV per particle and can depend sensitively on the sample details e.g. strain, substrate alignment, lattice relaxation, etc. However, the broad conclusion regarding the existence of a large number of Slater determinant generalized ferromagnets has been robustly reproduced in several studies starting from numerical Hartree-Fock studies \cite{XieMacdonald, Shang, KIVCpaper, GuineaHF} which identified several closely competing low-lying states whose competition precisely matches our analysis.
+In general, the manifold of insulating states at a particular filling and Chern number is not parameterized by two pseudospins but instead by two Grassmanians; all the results we obtained here can be directly generalized (see e.g. the appendix of Ref. \cite{SkPaper}).
+The energy splitting between the various quantum hall ferromagnets is relatively small, $\lesssim$ 1 meV per particle, and can depend sensitively on the sample details e.g. strain, substrate alignment, lattice relaxation, etc. However, the broad conclusion regarding the existence of a large number of Slater determinant generalized ferromagnets has been robustly reproduced in several studies starting from numerical Hartree-Fock studies \cite{XieMacdonald, Shang, KIVCpaper, GuineaHF} which identified several closely competing low-lying states whose competition precisely matches our analysis.
 Further verification came from less biased numerical methods such as DMRG \cite{Tomo, Parker, VafekDMRG} and exact diagonalization \cite{TBGVI, Potasz} which found that the ground state is almost always very close a Slater determinant state.
-It is worth noting that later analytical works also reproduced these results \cite{TBGIII, TBGIV}.
+Later analytical works also reproduced these results \cite{TBGIII, TBGIV}.